beixiyo/jl-file/README.en.md

 const parent = allChildren[0].parent
 ```

-### Special Behavior Notes
+### Smart Features

+This library has several smart features that make file operations more convenient:

+1. **Smart Directory Detection**:
+   - The `readDir` method automatically detects if a directory exists and creates it based on configuration if it doesn't
-The `touch` and `mkdir` methods have special behaviors:
+   - `touch` and `mkdir` methods have similar smart detection mechanisms

+2. **Smart Overwrite Strategy**:
-1. When the target file/directory already exists:
-   - If the `overwrite` option is `true`, it will delete the existing file/directory and create a new one
+   - When a target file/directory already exists, the `overwrite` option controls whether to overwrite it
-   - If the `overwrite` option is `false` (default), it will print a warning message instead of throwing an exception
+   - By default, a warning message is printed instead of throwing an exception

-2. When creating a file:
+3. **Smart Directory Creation**:
-   - If the parent directory doesn't exist and the `autoCreateDir` option is `true` (default), it will automatically create the parent directory
+   - When creating a file, if the parent directory doesn't exist and `autoCreateDir` is `true` (default), the parent directory is automatically created

-   - If the parent directory doesn't exist and the `autoCreateDir` option is `false`, it will print a warning message instead of throwing an exception
+5. **File Content Checking**:
+   - The `isEmpty` method can check if a file is empty, with an option to trim whitespace

+6. **File Content Appending**:
+   - The `append` method can append content to the end of a file, with options to automatically create the file and add a newline

+7. **Read File Line by Line**:
+   - The `readLine` method can read file content line by line, returning an async iterator

 ## 📚 API